Search policies and procedures by title or keyword

 with federal and state law, including the following:

 Title VII of the Civil Rights Act of 1964

-ACT 472 of the 2021 Regular Legislative Session of the Louisiana Legislature which sets forth processes and procedures to guide public postsecondary education stakeholders in maintaining safety and protection for students and employees.
+ACT 472 of the 2021 Regular Legislative Session of the Louisiana Legislature which sets forth processes and procedures to guide public postsecondary education stakeholders in maintaining safety and protection for students and employees by addressing issues of power-based violence.
 Power-based violence is defined as any form of interpersonal violence intended to control or intimidate another person through the assertion of power over the person;

 Title IX of the 1972 Education Amendments which (i) prohibits discrimination on the basis of sex in educational institutions and (ii) requires colleges and universities receiving federal funding to combat gender-based violence and harassment, and respond to survivors’ needs in order to ensure that all students have equal access to education;